itera-io/kubevap-binaries/README.md

 Make sure to update the versions properly in the `versions.yaml` file before making any commits.
 You can do this by modifying the file directly and then using the following commands to add and commit the changes:

-## Tagging and Pushing Changes

-To distinguish between development and production versions, make use of the appropriate tags.
-For example:
 ```
 git add versions.yaml
 git commit -m "generate kubernetes binaries for k8s version 1.27.7"